bgultekin/laravalid/README.md

 You can fork and contribute to development of the package.
 All pull requests is welcome.

 **Convertion Logic**
-Package converts rules by using converters (in src/converters).
-It uses Converter class of chosen plugin which extends BaseConverter/Converter class.
+Package converts rules by using converters (in `src/Bllim/Laravalid/converter`).
+It uses `Converter` class of chosen plugin which extends `Converter/Base/Converter` class.
 You can look at existed methods and plugins to understand how it works.
 Explanation will be ready, soon.

 ### Known issues
 - Some rules are not supported for now

 ### TODO
-- Test script
 - Support unsupported rules
 - Improve doc
 - Comment code